HomeSafe/homesafe/Design Changes and Rationale/README.md

+Design Changes and Rationale - May 15th, 2015

 Design changes:
  One of the major oversights of our initial Architecture was the fact that we failed to break up the project into Android Activities.